josstei/prismgb-site/README.md

 >
 > This is an **unofficial**, community-developed project.
 >
-> PrismGB is not affiliated with, endorsed by, or sponsored by [Mod Retro](https://modretro.com).
+> PrismGB is not affiliated with, endorsed by, or sponsored by [ModRetro](https://modretro.com).
-> The Chromatic is a product of Mod Retro.
+> The Chromatic is a product of ModRetro.
 >
 > For official Chromatic support and information, please visit [modretro.com](https://modretro.com).